- POPULAR CULTURE

 I keep the summer edition of my annual email/letter for 2012-2013 available at: http://mnemotechnics.org/blogs/ronprice/summer-edition-of-ron-prices-annual-email-for-201213-3113.html That annual email for 2012-2013 updated the details about my family and my general activities that I reported in my annual email for 2011-2012.
 There is no need to repeat all the details that were found in that 2011-2012 annual communication again.
 My 2013-2014 annual email/letter has moved on to other topics and subjects, as well as updating that previous year's email.
 By June 2013 my annual email for 2011-2012 had received more than 2200 hits, making a total of some 5000 hits for my three annual emails sent in the 18 month period 3/12/11 to 3/6/'13.
 My annual emails have also been at sites with no counters for over a year now, and so I can not accurately quantify the number of hits which my annual posts receive.
 By June 2013 trying to quantify the number of hits my annual emails had received was, in part at least, guesswork.

 In summary, then: readers wanting information about my family and my daily life can obtain those details at my 4 annual emails for 2011-2012, 2012-2013, 2013-2014, and 2014-2015.
-This last annual email was updated on 3/3/'14 with the end of summer in the Antipodes a little more than two weeks away.
-The 4th edition of my annual email for 2013-2014, which has already had 1000 hits, is found at this link:http://www.my-diary.org/read/d/465760 Readers need to scroll-down the left side of the access page at that link, and then go to the posts for: 2011, 2012, and 2013.
+This last annual email was updated on 20/4/'14 with the autumn season in the Antipodes one month old.
+The 4th edition of my annual email for 2013-2014, which has already had more than 1000 hits, is found at this link:http://www.my-diary.org/read/d/465760 Readers need to scroll-down the left side of the access page at that link, and then go to the posts for: 2011, 2012, and 2013.
 For those who actually enjoy my writing, I wish you happy traveling through my annual emails and at the many sub-sections of this website, as well as wherever else you come across my writing at some 8000+ of cyberspace's sites.
 For those who just want to dabble and surf-about, there is plenty of stuff here for you.
 For those who have already had enough, I wish you a fond farewell.